wp-plugins/spider-faq/readme.txt

 4.4.6  Background Color.Choose the background color.

 4.4.7  Background Size.
-Specify what area of the question box the background covers.
+Specify what area of the question box the background covers in FAQ section.

-4.4.8  Border Style.Choose the style of the border from the list.
+4.4.8  Border Style.Choose the style of the border from the list in FAQ section.

 4.4.9  Border Width.
 Define the width of the border.